laszloszurok/tulyp/README.md

 Without arguments it performs checks automatically, as needed.

 Lyrics are saved under `~/.cache/lyrics/artist-title`.
 If there are cached lyrics for a song, no queries will be executed and lyrics will be served from the cache.
+(Except when a source is passed as the first argument, then that source will be used.)

 ## Requirements